confluentinc/ksql/design-proposals/klip-4-custom-types.md

 If a type is already registered via CLI, but is then added to the extensions directory, the value in the directory will take precedence over the CLI registered value.
-The CLI will reject calls to register types that are already
+The CLI will reject calls to register types that are already registered in the extensions directory.

 ## Future Work
 * in v1, `DESCRIBE`/`Explian` commands would show the flattened types (resolved) - it is better to